 A simplified illustration of how CAR T-cell therapy works.

-Because CAR T-cell therapy is a new, powerful approach, organisations are increasingly wanting to get their foot in the door, and this is where primary insight from experts is invaluable.
+Because CAR T-cell therapy is a new, powerful approach, organizations are increasingly wanting to get their foot in the door, and this is where primary insight from experts is invaluable.

 techspert.io CAR T-cell therapy success stories

-Now that we have a basic understanding of immunotherapy and CAR T-cell therapy, let’s look at a few projects where we used our AI technology to match organisations with experts for primary insight.
+Now that we have a basic understanding of immunotherapy and CAR T-cell therapy, let’s look at a few projects where we used our AI technology to match organizations with experts for primary insight.

-First up, a management consulting company asked us to connect them with CAR T-cell therapy haematologists or oncologists across the UK, US, France and Germany.
-The consultancy requested experts who could share insights on clinical implementation and commercialisation of advanced cell therapies and/or CAR-based therapies to help them gain insight for their go-to-market strategy plan for allogeneic-based CAR T-cell therapies.
+First up, a management consulting company asked us to connect them with CAR T-cell therapy hematologists or oncologists across the UK, US, France, and Germany.
+The consultancy requested experts who could share insights on clinical implementation and commercialization of advanced cell therapies and/or CAR-based therapies to help them gain insight for their go-to-market strategy plan for allogeneic-based CAR T-cell therapies.
 They specifically needed to engage with physicians who are decision-makers in implementing high-cost innovative cell therapies and have previously served in a leadership role in CAR T-cell therapy or advanced cell therapy companies.